 Vyana vayu is the major in the list of 5 prana vayus.
 As per the Ayurveda, it is a life-sustaining force followed by the heart and lungs

 This life force governs the circular motion of consciousness within the body.
 Vyana Vayu is all about you, your overall life force.
 When you achieve the conscious feeling of Samana and Udana Vayu.
 You will start feeling the continuous expansion and contraction of the life currents.
 These currents originate from the heart.
 You will feel the blood flowing through your nerves and coming back to the heart from the arteries consciously.
-It can only be achieved if the Samana Vayu of five prana vayus system is perfected.
+It can only be achieved if the Samana Vayu of the five prana vayus system is perfected.

 Besides 5 Prana Vayus, there are 5 minor Upa Prana Vayus also.
 You can have a look below to know about the Upa Pranas.
 The literal meaning is being considered.